docsforadobe/after-effects-scripting-guide/docs/renderqueue/renderqueueitem.md

 **Description**

 The number of frames to skip when rendering this item.
 Use this to do rendering tests that are faster than a full render.
 A value of 0 skip no frames, and results in regular rendering of all frames.
 A value of 1 skips every other frame.
-This is equivalent to “rendering on twos.”
+This is equivalent to "rendering on twos."
 Higher values skip a larger number of frames.
 The total length of time remains unchanged.
 For example, if skip has a value of 1, a sequence output would have half the number of frames and in movie output, each frame would be double the duration.

 **Type**